wp-plugins/customericare-livechat/readme.txt

 No. All you need is a computer with an internet connection.

-= Can I get an extension if I’m not decided to buy yet? =

-Of course.
-Just comment on the support thread.

 = Is CustomerICare a new company? =

 We started in 2012 so we know the business quite well.